Skip to main content

 CARDIA, the Coronary Artery Risk Development in Young Adults study, has tracked U.S. adults since 1983.
 The Yaffe team measured plasma phosphorylated tau 217 (p-tau217), amyloid-beta 42, and amyloid-beta 40 using the FDA-approved Fujirebio Lumipulse assay.
 The most clinically informative result comes from the ratio of p-tau217 to amyloid-beta 42, which captures both the production of tau pathology and the brain's failure to clear amyloid.

-Now look at the baseline cognitive testing.
+The baseline cognitive testing was revealing.
 The pathology-positive group already scored lower on processing speed and executive function.
-Their global cognition was normal.
-Their memory was normal.
+Their global cognition was normal, and their memory was normal.
 But the timed, frontal-system tests, the ones that depend on a brain that can move information cleanly and quickly, already showed the strain.

 I wrote earlier this year about a Washington University paper using the same p-tau217 biomarker to estimate symptom onset 15 to 20 years in advance.
 The CARDIA study extends that work into a younger window.
 Together they redraw the disease curve: amyloid and tau changes are not the late event we used to imagine, they are a midlife event with a long preclinical tail.